-- Disconnect the pilot feed pipe, the main gas feed pipe and the thermocouple connection from the back of the valve. - Pull out the HT lead connection from under the electrode and cut the cable tie wrap. - Remove the valve securing screw/s and withdraw the valve. - Refit the new valve in reverse order ensuring that the valve spacers (on Mertik valve) are in place. - Roll up the excess length of HT lead and secure it to the rolled up thermocouple cable with a new tie wrap.
+- Disconnect the pilot feed pipe, the gas inlet and outlet pipes and the thermocouple connection from the back of the valve. - Pull out the HT lead connection from under the electrode and cut the cable tie wrap. - Remove the valve securing screw/s and withdraw the valve. - Refit the new valve in reverse order ensuring that the valve spacers (on Mertik valve) are in place.

+Roll up the excess length of HT lead and secure it to the rolled up thermocouple cable with a new tie wrap.

 4.3.4.
-Motor Replacement (Remote Control / Optimum Control / Trim Switch Control Models)
+Motor Replacement (Remote Control / Optimum Control Models / Trim Switch Models)